BradleyBiladeau-UTH/UTH_CCHC/README.md

     ```
 2. Follow the instructions in the `docs` folder for each tool or method.

-## Contributing

-We welcome contributions from the community.
-Please read our [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.